honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

-- Instructions page
-	- "Click the blue headings to collapse the subsections." -- this functionality doesn't appear to be working.
-Is it easy to restore?
 - Demographic survey
 	- Gender question -- code it the same way as in groupreputation3 project [Simon: I would avoid doing this.
 Looking back, that code was a bit hacky to achieve what I needed.
 I've made this free text entry instead.]
 		- [Toby: no, I really need it coded in the same way as groupreputation3.
 This is an ethics committee requirement on how we gather this data.]